Mourning wheatear: Taxonomy

+The subspecies O. l. halophila has sometimes been treated as a separate species, the Maghreb wheatear, and the subspecies O. l. warriae has also sometimes been treated as a separate species, the basalt wheatear.
+As the differences in mitochondrial DNA sequences are relatively modest, the two taxa are treated by AviList as subspecies.

 Description

-The mourning wheatear measures 14.5–16.5 cm in length and weighs between 18–25 g.
-It is characterized by its striking black-and-white plumage.
+The mourning wheatear measures 14–16 cm in length and weighs between 19–25 g.
+It is characterised by its striking black-and-white plumage.
 Both males and females share a similar appearance, featuring a white crown, nape, chest, and belly that contrast with the black head and neck, which extend to the black back.
 The tail is predominantly white, marked by a black stripe at the tip and a central black intrusion forming an inverted "T" pattern, a characteristic feature of wheatears.
 While the wings appear entirely black when at rest, they reveal white bases on the flight feathers during flight, creating a distinct white "flag" along the wing.
 It shows only a subtle sexual dimorphism, with the females sporting more subtle plumage.

-Ecology
+The basalt wheatear, subspecies O. l. warriae, differs from the nominate is having mainly black plumage except for white undertail coverts and a small white patch on the rump.
+The plumage of the adult female is less black and more brown in colour.
+The Maghreb wheatear, subspecies O. l. halophila, shows strong sexual dimorphism with the female having grey-brown plumage rather than the black and white of the male.

-Distribution
+Distribution and habitat

-It is native to semi-desert areas of the Middle East, from eastern Egypt to Iran.

-Habitat

-The Mourning Wheatear is primarily found in desert habitats, favoring environments with caves for shelter, rocky slopes, valleys, screes, cliffs, ravines, dry barren wadis, ridges, and flat plains.
+The mourning wheatear is native to semi-desert areas of the Middle East, from eastern Egypt to Iran, and with O. l. halophila disjunct from Morocco to northwestern Egypt.
+It is primarily found in desert habitats, favouring environments with caves for shelter, rocky slopes, valleys, screes, cliffs, ravines, dry barren wadis, ridges, and flat plains.
 It occasionally visits villages, lowlands, wastelands, and cultivated fields.
 The species is typically observed at altitudes ranging from 1000 to 4000 m.

-Status
+Conservation status

 The species has a wide distribution range, stable population trends, and is presumed to have a large population, although precise estimates have not been conducted.
 As a result, it is classified as "Least Concern" by the International Union for Conservation of Nature (IUCN).